AviatrixSystems/Docs/HowTos/gateway.rst

 You can enable and disable NAT function after a gateway is launched.
 NAT function enables instances on private subnet to access the Internet.
-When NAT is enabled, all route tables for private subnets in the VPC are programmed with an route entry that points the gateway as the target for route entry 0.0.0.0/0.
+When NAT is enabled, all route tables for private subnets in the VPC are programmed with a route entry that points the gateway as the target for route entry 0.0.0.0/0.

 Three modes of Source NAT are supported: